david-gaspard/Ebsolve/README.md

 The parameters of the `solver` namelist are:

 * `method`: Type of iterative method used to solve the matrix transport equation.
 Either `fpi` for simple fixed-point iteration, or `relax` to use a relaxation factor.
 Recommended is `relax`.
-* `maxit`: Maximum number of fixed-point iteration to solve the Eilenberger equation.
+* `maxit`: Maximum number of iterations to solve the Eilenberger equation.
 In general, `maxit=3000` is enough.
 * `qtol`: Tolerance on the relative variation of the $\tilde{\mathsf{Q}}(x)$ field.
 Typically between `1e-14` and `1e-9`.
 Larger than `1e-5` is not appropriate because the residual error on $\rho(T)$ will likely be too large.
 * `frelax`: Relaxation factor of the solver, only used with `method=relax`.
 Generally, frelax is between 0.5 and 1 for `dscat<10`, but over-relaxation (`frelax>1`) is likely more appropriate in the far diffusive regime (`dscat>10`).
 * `verbose`: Verbosity level of the solver (0=Quiet, 1=Verbose).
 This is useful only for debugging when something goes wrong.